Magnitude-Surveys/gpg/content/seismic/seismic_reflection_filtering.md

 that domain the ground roll is located in a fan-like region.
 By zeroing the Fourier transform values in this fan and then inverse Fourier transforming, we remove the ground roll.
-The diagram below right sketches these fan-shaped regions of an *f*-*k* plot for a typical shot gather which contains reflections events and noise.
+The diagram below right sketches these fan-shaped regions of an $`f\mbox{-}k`$ plot for a typical shot gather which contains reflections events and noise.

 <figure class="align-left">
 <img src="./images/fk_freq_fan.gif" alt="./images/fk_freq_fan.gif" />